genomicsclass/book/pages/bioc1_btvari.md

 ![plot of chunk unnamed-chunk-10](figure/bioc1_btvari-unnamed-chunk-10-1.png)

 Note the biological variance is much larger than the technical variance.
-And also that the variability of variances is also for biological variance.
-Here are the two genes we showed above but now for each individual mouse
+And also that the variability of variances is also larger for biological variance.
+Here are the two genes we showed above but now we show expression values measured on each individual mouse

 ```r